How to Protect Vegetables From Fall Insects

-Beneficial insects, such as lady beetles and lacewings, can help manage aphids, but populations can soar in late summer, when weather conditions favor these pests.
+If aphids strike, beneficial insects such as lady beetles and lacewings can help.
+But aphid populations can soar in late summer, when weather conditions favor these pests.
 These small, pear-shaped, soft-bodied insects pierce plant parts and suck out the fluids inside, excreting honeydew and causing sooty mold in the process.
 Aphids give birth to live, hungry young.
 These newborns can reproduce seven to 10 days after birth.1 Aphid damage peaks as temperatures cool.
 By fall, their staggering numbers can impact every vegetable in your garden and garden roses as well.

 Cabbage loopers riddle vegetable leaves with holes.